 [v.9] - "Othniel" - Othniel was the first judge, or deliverer (see the comment for Judges 2:16), of Israel.
 He defeated Kirjath-sepher and gained, Achsah, Caleb's daughter, for a wife.
 Reference, Joshua 15:16-17; Judges 1:12-13.

-[v.22] - "the dirt came out" - Various translations have different ways of wording the end of this verse, or they omit it completely.
+[v.22] - "the dirt came out" - This phrase is not found in the LXX.
+Various translations have different ways of wording the end of this verse, or they omit it completely.
 This is, perhaps, due to obscurities in the Hebrew or differences in manuscripts.
 The main idea of this verse is that Eglon was so weighty that the whole blade and hilt of Ehud's dagger sank completely into the body of Eglon.
 Then, what follows is a light way of describing the ugliness of the stabbing.
 Instead of the word, "dirt," imagine "entrails" being used.